Brain scans may redefine depression and help doctors target treatment.

 “Someone who’s suffering from weight loss, no appetite, only able to sleep four or five hours a night, very agitated, very anxious, is probably not suffering from exactly the same biological problem as someone who has gained a lot of weight because they have an increased appetite, they’re craving carbohydrates all the time; they’re sleeping 19 hours a day, can’t get out of bed, and they feel slowed and lethargic and can barely move,” Liston explained in a webinar for the Brain & Behavior Research Foundation, which gave Liston an early grant.

 Liston and his team set out to “cluster patients” based on underlying biology.
 From there, they established “interesting or clinically useful subtypes.”
-The study results appeared in Nature Medicine in January, 2017.
+The study results

 The signs of depression aren’t obvious in a brain scan.
 But brain imaging can show blood flowing to different areas, and if it comes to two areas at the same time, a sign of “functional connectivity,” Liston said.